 The thing that makes this drink such a brilliant dessert cocktail is the low amount of alcohol.
 Creme de Menthe and Creme de Cacao only contain around 25% ABV each.
 And Heavy cream is obviously non-alcoholic.

 If you mix the drink with the traditional equal parts approach, the result is a cocktail of approximately 15% ABV (calculating in the dilution).
 That's the equivalent of a heavy red wine.

-If you use a bit more heavy cream, the result will become even less alcoholic.
-And that's what I decided to do in my recipe below.
-I want to make it a delicious dessert replacement that won't leave your guests unable to drive home after dinner.
+If you use a bit more heavy cream, the result will become even less alcoholic, like we do in our recipe below.
+That makes the drink an even better delicious dessert replacement that won't leave your guests unable to drive home after dinner.
 So grab your cocktail shaker, and make some Grasshopper cocktails.

 - 1.5 oz White Creme de cacao

 - 1.5 oz Creme de menthe